enumatech/blog/_posts/2019-06-14-merkle-trees-not-that-simple.md

 author: Philippe Camacho
 ---

-In a previous post [(Trustless, Noncustodial Exchange Prototype)](https://blog.enuma.io/update/2019/03/08/trustless-noncustodial-exchange.html#merkle-trees), we already mentioned Merkle trees and their use in our protocol.
+In a previous post [(Trustless, Noncustodial Exchange Prototype)](https://blog.enuma.io/update/2019/03/08/trustless-noncustodial-exchange.html#merkle-trees), we already mentioned Merkle trees and their use in the exchange protocol we're building with the [OAX Foundation](https://www.oax.org).
 Today we will go deeper into the subject, highlightling how easy it is to introduce security flaws when instantiating this seemingly simple cryptographic primitive.

 <!--more-->